yzu-wjl/SCVDIE/README.md

 # SCVDIE
 Welcome to SCVDIE space!

-main.py 是模型的主要入口

-config.py包含了模型的一些公用参数配置
+Due to time constraints this project will be gradually updated in future work!